pht-even/pht-even.github.io/index.md

 ## Enhancement Two - Data Structures and Algorithms
 ### Narrative

+This is an extension onto Enhancement One.
+However, more functionality has been added to the program.
+My goal was to translate the original program from Java to Python and implement a hash table to manage employees.
+I have accomplished the first goal, the translation.
+I expanded on the dictionary use.
+I have added the ability to update, find and remove employees from the Python dictionary and save the results in the employees.json file.
+Any person can register as a new employee via a registration process.
+When an admin logs in however, they are able to view employees, remove employees, and update employee information with search algorithms.
+This is accomplished by using key-value pairs which significantly cut down on search and load times within the program.
+This artifact shows competency of data structures through the use of dictionaries and algorithms through the search, update, and delete functions that accompany the dictionary.

+The thing I learned most during this process is about Python dictionaries.
+In Java, I remember having to construct the hash table from scratch.
+Although this might have been just an exploration/learning exercise of a hash table, I found implementing a Python dictionary much easier.

 [Enhancement Two](https://github.com/pht-even/CS499_ZooAuthenticator)

 ## Enhancement Three - Databases
 ### Narrative

+This artifact is a RESTful API that utilizes MongoDB, Express, and Node.js to perform CRUD operations on a database.
+This artifact was created recently but was inspired by the DAD-220 course along with the CS-340 course.
+Originally, this project was a collection of simple SQL CRUD commands.
+The enhancements I have performed on this artifact have made it into a RESTful API.

+Justification for this artifact is straight-forward.
+This encompasses the concept of databases.
+This artifact demonstrates my knowledge on database structure, CRUD commands, MongoDB, Node.js, and Express.
+I met my enhancement objectives, but I would have really liked to turn the project into a web page using forms.
+I was unable to complete this at this time, however.

+I came into this enhancement with very low confidence.
+I wasn’t able to previously get a fully working RESTful API working in my CS-4340 course, but I managed it this go-around.
+RESTful API can be very complicated as I have learned during this enhancement.
+They can also be very confusing if they grow large.
+I also learned about Node.js during this enhancement which is key because I used PyMongo previously.
+Overall, this was a challenging experience getting everything to work as intended and I am happy with the outcome.

 [Enhancement Three](https://github.com/pht-even/CS-499_REST)